testem/testem/README.md

 ------------------

-For the simplest Javascript projects, the TDD workflow described above will work fine, but there are times when you want to structure your sources files into separate directories, or want to have finer control over what files to include, this calls for the `testem.yml` configuration file (you can also alternatively use the JSON format with a `testem.json` file).
+For the simplest Javascript projects, the TDD workflow described above will work fine, but there are times when you want to structure your sources files into separate directories, or want to have finer control over what files to include, this calls for the `testem.json` configuration file (you can also alternatively use the YAML format with a `testem.yml` file).
 It looks like this

-    framework: jasmine
-    src_files:
-    - hello.js
-    - hello_spec.js
+    {
+        "framework": "jasmine",
+        "src_files": [
+            "hello.js",
+            "hello_spec.js"
+        ]
+    }

-The src_files can also be glob patterns (See: [node-glob](https://github.com/isaacs/node-glob))
+The src_files can also be unix glob patterns.

-    src_files:
-    - js/**/*.js
-    - spec/**/*.js
+    {
+        "src_files": [
+            "js/**/*.js",
+            "spec/**/*.js"
+        ]
+    }

 Custom Test Pages
 -----------------

 You can also use a custom page for testing.
 To do this, first you need to specify `test_page` to point to your test page in the config file(`framework` and `src_files` are irrelevant in this case)

-    test_page: tests.html
+    {
+        "test_page": "tests.html"
+    }

 Next, the test page you use needs to have the adapter code installed on them, as specified in the next section.